emineozsahin/Bioinformatics/WGS_structural_changes.md

-# Identif the structural changes of a genome from NGS data
+# Identify the structural changes of a genome from NGS data

 Before approaching any software, having a bed file for annotations in hand is helpful.